Here Are The 10 Oldest Restaurants in NJ

 Established in 1743

 The Clinton House has closed its inn’s doors but remains a popular restaurant spot in the area.
-Today, locals can still enjoy tavern favorites such as beef wellington, french dip, and braised short ribs.
+Today, locals can still enjoy traditional tavern favorites, such as beef Wellington, French dip, and braised short ribs.

 The Black Horse Tavern and Pub — Mendham, NJ